-Cool Birds to look for in the Spring
+Cool Birds to look for in the Summer

-Spring is arguably the most exciting season for bird fanatics.
-Migration brings a variety of birds that we don't see during the winter back into the area for the spring and summer months.
-Additionally, birds are starting to pair up and look into nesting.
-This means a lot of interesting courtship behaviors can be seen among pairs.
+Summer is a very exciting season for bird fanatics.
+Spring migration brought a variety of birds that we don't see during the winter back into the area for us to enjoy during the warmer months.
+Additionally, birds have been nesting since March which means a lot of interesting courtship behaviors can be seen among pairs.
 And of course we can't forget the babies!
 All of this means you should keep your eyes peeled and your feeders filled.
 You never know what might come through your yard .
 Here are a few cool birds to look out for:

 The Gray Catbird is a member of the mockingbird family, meaning you can sometimes hear them imitating other bird songs in addition to their own unique sounds.
 Their distinctive catlike "mew" call is what gives them their name.
 Like the Baltimore Orioles below, they enjoy fruit.
 Put out some fresh orange halves in a treat feeder or a tray to bring these guys around.